 - Red light — about half the lights we tested offer a red LED light mode.
 There are a few reasons a red light can come in handy.
 The first is battery life: the red LED is more efficient and can dramatically extend run-time.
 This can also be useful in a search-and-rescue scenario, because a flashing red LED can be seen at a great distance, and will last the longest.
 Many people use a red LED to preserve night vision.
 This has an advantage for star-gazing, since it takes up to an hour for your eyes to get fullly adjusted to the dark, but you may need some light in the meantime.
 Hunters also rely on red light (as well as green, blue, or yellow under certain conditions), both to preserve night vision and because the red light doesn't spook animals.
 Experienced hunters can identify the type of animal based on the shine and shape of their eye reflection in red light.

 - Battery Type — most of the lights we tested operate on either AAA or AA alkaline batteries.
-But a handful of lights, like the Black Diamond Sprinter, the Black Diamond ReVolt, Petzl NAO and the Petzl Tikka RXP offer rechargeable battery options such as Lithium Ion batteries or NIMH.
-A few specialized lights, like the Petzl e+LITE and the Zebralight H602, use uncommon batteries to achieve either a smaller size or extended performance.
-Those lights with AAA or AA batteries will generally work with after-market rechargeable batteries, but you can expect that both brightness and battery run-time are reduced.
-Interestingly, we found this to be true except in our Editors' Choice winner, the Black Diamond ReVolt.
-It must be specially tuned to work with its rechargeable batteries, as they lasted twice as long as standard alkaline AAAs.
+But a handful of lights, like the Black Diamond Sprinter, the Black Diamond ReVolt, Zebralight H600w Mk IV and the Fenix HP25R offer rechargeable battery options such as Lithium Ion batteries or NIMH.
+Those lights with AAA or AA batteries will generally work with after-market rechargeable batteries like the well regarded Panasonic Eneloop AAA batteries.

 There are three key performance specifications on every competing product: